Ayanga: Early life

-Ayanga was born in Ordos City, Inner Mongolia Autonomous Region.
+Ayanga was born in Ordos City, Inner Mongolia, China.
 His parents were sheep herders and died before he turned seven.
 He was raised by his older brother who was 20 years older.
 He received education in Mongolian and spoke little Mandarin when he was young.
 He was sent to the Ikezhao League Art School around age 12.
-He was selected into the Song and Dance Troupe of Inner Mongolian PLA at the age of 14.
+He was accepted into the Inner Mongolian PLA Song and Dance Troupe at the age of 14.

 He did not remain complacent with his career path, so he travelled to Beijing to pursue his dream in art and performance at the age of 17.
-He was admitted into the prestigious Beijing Dance Academy and majored in Musical Theater.
-After graduating from college, he joined the Beijing Opera and Dance Theater and became a musical theater actor and a singer.
+He was admitted into the prestigious Beijing Dance Academy and majored in musical theatre.
+In his senior year, his older brother died.
+After graduating from college, he joined the Beijing Opera and Dance Theater and became a musical theatre actor and a singer.
 In 2021, Ayanga was honored as a Distinguished Teacher by his alma mater Beijing Dance Academy.

 Career

-In 2012, Ayanga starred in Chinese original musical Kunlun Myth with the theme of intangible cultural heritage Kunlun mythology, playing Sauran and Pangu.
-The same year, he starred in the original Chinese musical Tianqiao directed by Tian Qinxin, playing Lin Pengfei.
-Recommended by Tian Qinxin, Ayanga joined the Beijing Song and Dance Theater as a solo actor after graduating from Beijing Dance Academy.
+In 2012, Ayanga starred in an original musical entitled Kunlun Myth, which was based on the theme of intangible cultural heritage Kunlun mythology, playing Sauran and Pangu.
+The same year, he also starred in the original musical Tianqiao, directed by Tian Qinxin, playing Lin Pengfei.
+Recommended by Tian Qinxin, Ayanga joined the Beijing Song and Dance Theater as a solo actor after graduating from the Beijing Dance Academy.

 In 2013, Ayanga participated in the Chinese musical Nasirdin Afandi.
 The same year, he participated in The Third Inner Mongolia Young Singer TV Competition and won the first prize for mainstream singing.
 In 2014, he won the third prize of the "Wenhua Award" popular group in the national vocal competition.
 In 2014, Ayanga participated in the Anhui TV's reality show Mr. Super which he won the championship; and the CCTV-3 music reality show Rising Star China which he emerged as runner-up.

-In June 2015, Ayanga released his first solo single "Thank You".
+In June 2015, Ayanga released his first solo single, "Thank You".
 On 31 December of the same year, Ayanga held a concert with the title "The Return of The Thunder God" in Ordos City, which was his first solo concert since his debut.
 He also participated in the musical The Legend and the dance drama History in the Song.

-In February 2016, Ayanga participated in the CCTV New Year's Gala for the first time with Jiang Xin, Wu Yingwei and others.
+In February 2016, Ayanga participated in the CCTV New Year's Gala for the first time, along with Jiang Xin, Wu Yingwei and others.
 The same year, he co-starred in the web drama Weapon & Soul.
 In December, he held a concert with Zhaxi Dunzhu titled "Two Heroes Battle" which was broadcast on CCTV.
 He also released his first solo album Shartal Grassland.